2017 SEABA Under-16 Championship

 The 2017 SEABA Under-16 Championship was the qualifying tournament for Southeast Asia Basketball Association at the 2017 FIBA Under-16 Asian Championship.
 The tournament was held in Quezon City, Philippines from May 14 to 18.
 The Smart Araneta Coliseum was the venue of the five-team competition, coinciding with the 2017 SEABA Championship.

 The Philippines won their fourth straight title after winning all of their games in the tournament.
 Malaysia placed second while Thailand finished third.
-The top two teams will represent SEABA to the Asian tournament.
+The top two teams represented SEABA to the Asian tournament held the following year.